-A fantastical travelogue into the unknown of a young girl's fears, and the magical world that surrounds her town.
-Written in the spirit of Clive Barker's Abarat, with a contemporary African sensibility.
-Okorafor-Mbachu's imagination is delightful!
+A fantastical travelogue into the unknown of a young girl’s fears, and the magical world that surrounds her town.
+Written in the spirit of Clive Barker’s Abarat, with a contemporary African sensibility.
+Okorafor’s imagination is delightful.

-- Nalo Hopkinson , author of Brown Girl in the Ring and Midnight Robber
+-Nalo Hopkinson , author of The Chaos and Midnight Robber

 “Great Joukoujou!”
 Characters from traditional African storytelling are alive and kicking in this fantasy novel.
 Zahrah the Windseeker reads like an amazing dream you never want to end.